Feel free to contact me if you have any more questions! I love to hear from you!

 Q: Do you accept products to review, or do giveaways?

-I’d much rather work with you on a recipe development project!
+If your brand aligns with my audience and blog, I’d much rather work with you on a recipe development project!
 Feel free to contact me if you have an idea in mind or want to discuss an upcoming project!

 Q: Do you do guest posts?
 Can I write a guest post on your site?